Subham0075/Treasure-Island-Game/README.md

 # Treasure-Island-Game
-This is a simple game created through python code just for fun.
+This is a simple game created through python just for practising code using if, elif and else statement.